mitjafelicijan/makext/README.md

-`.assure` prerequisite will loop over the list of programs defined in `MEX_ASSURE` variable and in case one is missing will exit `make` with status code error 1.
+`.assure` prerequisite will loop over the list of programs defined in `MEX_ASSURE` variable and in case one is missing will exit `make` with error status code 1.
 This will stop executing the recipe and therefore not execute anything in target `build-app`.

 ## Environment extension

 This extension helps loading of additional environmental files in your project.
 The files should have environmental variables defined in the usual way.
-Seperate each file by a space and that is about it.
+Separate each file by a space and that is about it.

 If a file is missing this will break the execution of make and exit with status code 1.